 - pastoral care

-There is at least one Postgraduate Research Tutor in every School and they must meet University-agreed eligibility criteria
+There is at least one DPGRS in every school and they must meet University-agreed eligibility criteria

 Postgraduate researcher representation, feedback and channels of communication

 Postgraduate researchers are represented on faculty Graduate School Committees by representatives recruited by their faculty/school.
 These representatives participate in discussions and meetings to enhance the postgraduate research experience and are encouraged to consult fellow students.
 They are also asked to make sure a wide variety of opinions are represented at the committee meetings.
 Having representatives ensures that postgraduate researchers have a platform to raise and discuss issues affecting them, and to influence future University policy for research degree programmes.